 A guided ascent of the Inaccessible Pinnacle

-As your ascent of the In Pinn approaches your instructor will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
-At which time you can agree to a suitable time to meet on the morning of your booking and inform them of any kit requirements you might have.
+As your ascent of the In Pinn approaches your guide will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
+At which point you can agree to a suitable time to meet on the morning of your booking and inform them of any kit requirements you might have.

-1130 – Your instructor will discuss and assess the best way to ascend the In Pinn.
+1130 – Your guide will discuss and assess the best way to climb the In Pinn.
 Most likely this will be via the sensationally exposed East Ridge which can be split into sections to keep everyone close together.
-Having climbed to the top of the most Inaccessible mountain summit in the UK a short but steep abseil gets us back to the ground.
-Following this, your instructor will decide if there is time to climb a further mountain such as Sgùrr na Banachdaich or Sgùrr MhicChoinnich.
+Having climbed to the top of the most inaccessible mountain summit in the UK a short but steep abseil gets us back to the ground.
+Following this, your guide will decide if there is time to climb a further Skye Munro such as Sgùrr na Banachdaich or Sgùrr MhicChoinnich.

-1430 – Descent from the Inaccessible Pinnacle are rocky and steep and almost all have loose boulders and scree to negotiate.
-Follow the instruction and guidance, you have paid for it after all!
+1430 – Descent from the Inaccessible Pinnacle is rocky and steep and almost all have loose boulders and scree to negotiate.
+Follow the advice of your Cuillin Ridge guide – you have paid for it after all!
 It is often the trickiest part of the day so it’s imperative we leave enough time and energy to get down safely.

 YOU MAY ALSO LIKE